 You are cordially invited to attend the Annual Meeting of Stockholders of ACELRX PHARMACEUTICALS, INC., a Delaware corporation, or the Company.
-The meeting will be held on Tuesday, June 21, 2016 at 12:00 p.m. local time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:
+The meeting will be held on Thursday, June 15, 2017 at 12:00 p.m. local time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:

-- 1. To elect our Board of Director's two nominees for director, to hold office until the 2019 Annual Meeting of Stockholders. - 2.
+- 1. To elect our Board of Director's two nominees for director, to hold office until the 2020 Annual Meeting of Stockholders. - 2.
 To ratify the selection by the Audit Committee of the Board of Directors of OUM & Co.
-LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement. - 4.
+LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017. - 3.
 To conduct any other business properly brought before the meeting.